cmg7063/IGME480FinalProject/Documentation.md

 ## Work Developed by Each Member

 ### Matthew Castronova
+- Created the path
+- Created material for image recognition objects

 ### Corinne Green
+- Designed and created all scenes
+- Did all work on canvases
+- Worked to get the tiger to follow the player and animate

 ### Rebecca Medina
-Rebecca worked on setting up prefabs in the Unity Scene.
-She also worked on getting images and blurbs for the treasure hunt.
-She wrote the questions to be used for the treasure hunt as well.
-She wrote the collision detection script and started the path finding script.
+- Setting up prefabs in the Unity Scene
+- Getting images and blurbs for the treasure hunt
+- Wrote the questions to be used for the treasure hunt
+- Wrote the collision detection script and started the path finding script
+- Got most GPS locations to be used by building boundary and building selection

 ### Alex Pasieka
+- Wrote the Directory Scene for selecting specific buildings
+- Created image recognition targets
+- Put image recognition targets and objects in Unity

 ### Thomas Ryszkiewicz
+- Added sound
+- Worked on compass and GPS
+- Worked on getting the compass to point in the correct direction
+- Testing/Debugging

 ## Evaluation of Final Project
 ### Pros